Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 university that collects data for research purposes---organization-specific procedures were (usually) in place and sufficient to regulate the usage of these data.
-Today, legal ownership is less clear.

-Who has the legal authority to make decisions about permission, access, and dissemination and under what circumstances?
-The answer is often not clear.
+Today, legal ownership is less clear \cite{lane2014privacy}.
+There are many unresolved issues, such as Who has the legal authority to make decisions about permission, access, and dissemination and under what circumstances?.
 The challenge today is that data sources are often combined, collected for one purpose, and used for another.
 Data providers often have a poor understanding of whether or how their data will be used.
+Think, for example, about cell phone calls.
+The New York Times has produced a series of thought-provoking articles about the access to and use of cell-phone data, such as the one entitled Your Apps Know Where You Were Last Night, and They’re Not Keeping It Secret \cite{Valentino-DeVries}.
+Who owns your cell phone calls?
+Should it be you, as the initiator of the call, your friend as the recipient, your cell phone company, your friend's cell phone company, the cloud server on which the data are stored for billing purposes, or the satellite company that connects the two of you?
+And what laws should regulate access and use?
+The state (or country) that you're in when you make the call?
+Or your friend's state (or country)?
+The state (or country) of your cell phone provider?
+And so on.
+The legal framework is, at best, murky.

 ---